Proless/FileSystemObserver/README.md

 ### Raises extra Events when the affected file system entry is a directory:

+- When a directory is deleted, a deleted event will be rasied for all deleted subdirectories/files.
+- When a directory is created, a created event will be rasied for all created subdirectories/files.
+- When a directory is renamed, a renamed event will be rasied for all renamed subdirectories/files.

-A file system entry name is considered by the FileSystemWatcher as being the relative path.
+Note that a file system entry name is considered by the FileSystemWatcher as being the relative path.

 #### Example
 Monitored Path: C:\Monitored